Laslo-S/Website_codebase/README.md

 *   **Client-Specific Features:** Implement client-specific features such as client-specific dashboards or client-specific project management tools.
 *   **Advanced Search Capabilities:** Add advanced search capabilities to help users find specific projects or information quickly.
 *   **AI Integration:** Integrate AI assistants for more personalized and efficient project management and visualization.
+*   **Gallery Enhancements:** Add touch support, pagination, or explicit play/pause controls to the interactive gallery.